rwieruch/blog_robinwieruch_content/learn-react-before-using-redux.md

 However, now you decided to jump on the Redux train.
 So here comes my list of what you should know about React before using Redux.

-{{% chapter_header "Local State in React becomes Second Nature" "react-local-state" %}}
+{{% chapter_header "Local State in React becomes second Nature" "react-local-state" %}}

 The already mentioned most important advice is to learn React first.
 Thus you cannot avoid to breathe life into your components by using local state with `this.setState()` and `this.state`.
 You should feel comfortable using it.